fitness calculator

 When to use it

-• Translating cadence goals into step length for marathon pacing.
+• Translating cadence targets (for example, 170–180 steps/min) into concrete step lengths for marathon or half-marathon pacing.

 Tips & cautions

-• Stride varies with terrain, shoes, fatigue, and biomechanics; these are estimates only.
+• Stride length varies with terrain, footwear, fatigue, surface, and biomechanics; these formulas provide approximate averages, not personalized gait analysis.

 Worked examples